wilcoxen-courses/e190-market/README.md

 1. Defines a function called `excess_d()` that takes three arguments: `prd`, `tax`, and `hhlist` and returns the excess demand at that price: that is, the difference between the total demand and total supply in the market.
 The first line of the function should compute `prs` using the accounting rule above.
 The second and third lines should compute the market demand, `qd`, and maket supply, `qs`, using `mkt_demand()` and `mkt_supply()`.
 It should then return the difference: `qd-qs`.

-1. After all the functions have been defined, the main body of the script should then use `read_households()` to read the input file into a variable called `hhlist`.
+1. After all the functions have been defined, use `read_households()` to read the input file into a variable called `hhlist`.

-1. Then, it should create a variable called `guess` for the initial guess of the price `prd` and set it to 20.
+1. Create a variable called `guess` for the initial guess of the price `prd` and set it to 20.

 1. Solve for the base case (equilibrium 1) by doing the following: